mkriaf/pagerduty-aws-workshop/content/04_eventbridgequickstart/page-5-test.md

 ## Test

 - Create an Incident with Priority of P1
-- Check the Timeline and check to see that the Response play had run.
+- Check the Timeline and check to see that the Response play has run.